phatlanelebo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create script that creates a new global variable
+Write a script that displays the result of BREATH to the power LOVE